ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 it's unwieldy to list them all.

 Multiple rake tasks can be executed at the command line (order is executed as provided).
-For example, `rake clobber test:all release` will removed all generated files;
+For example, `ceed clobber test:all release` will removed all generated files;
 build and run all tests; and then build all source - in that order.
 If any Rake task fails along the way, execution halts before the